Born July 19, 1935 to William and Sadolia Brand in Maywood Calif.

 Donations may be made to the American Leukemia Foundation.

-To plant a tree in memory of Sheila May MacDonald, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Sheila May MacDonald, please visit our floral store.